streamdata-gallery-organizations/datadog/_listings/datadog/monitormonitor-id-put-openapi.md

       parameters:
       - in: query
         name: '#'
-        description: ' an integer or decimal number used to set the              threshold'
+        description: an integer or decimal number used to set the              threshold
         type: string
       - in: query
         name: change_aggr
-        description: ' change, pct_change'
+        description: change, pct_change
         type: string
       - in: query
         name: check
-        description: ' name of the check, e'
+        description: name of the check, e
         type: string
       - in: query
         name: count
-        description: ' must be at &gt;= your max threshold (defined              in the options)'
+        description: must be at &gt;= your max threshold (defined              in the options)
         type: string
       - in: query
         name: escalation_message
-        description: ' a message to include with a              re-notification'
+        description: a message to include with a              re-notification
         type: string
       - in: query
         name: event